beanandbean/CenTaD2016-DSR/report/final-report2.md

 ### II.1 Collection of Raw Data

 Most of the time in April and May has been used to collect data.
-Here, data refers to grammatically correct sentences of Chinese words in our desired scope.
-This data will later be fed to the machine learning algorithm for it to "learn" __language models__, a term for statistics regarding the use of words in a language.
+Here, data refers to grammatically correct Chinese sentences in the primary school essay domain.
+This data will later be fed into the machine learning algorithm for it to "learn" __language models__, a term for statistics regarding the use of word and word order in a language.
 Although the scope of this project has been limited to sentences of primary school difficulty, there are still thousands of words that may appear in the problem that our algorithm will attempt to solve.
-Hence, a large sample of sentences is needed for analysis to create such a model in which most words in our scope and their common usages have been recorded.
+Hence, a large number of sentences is needed for analysis to create such a model in which most words in our scope and their common usages have been recorded.

-In order to fulfil both the large modelling need and the scope constraint of primary school difficulty, we choose to fetch data from an online archive of Chinese primary school essay,
+In order to fulfil both the large modelling need and the scope constraint of primary school difficulty, we have crawled data from an online archive of Chinese primary school essay,
 <a href="http://www.zuowen.com/" style="color: black;">"作文网" (http://www.zuowen.com/)</a>,
 which is a data source that should be highly relavent to the scope of this project.